jeremyrader/myrep-app/README.md

-**Usage**
+##Usage##

-Start the node server at https://github.com/Growmies/find-rep-api first and then start this one up.
+Start the node server at https://github.com/Growmies/find-rep-api first and then start this one up with `npm start`.
 When you get the prompt to run on a different port select Y

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).